Ludwig von Reuter

-Hans Hermann Ludwig von Reuter (9 February 1869 – 18 December 1943) was a German admiral who commanded the High Seas Fleet when it was interned at Scapa Flow in the north of Scotland at the end of World War I. On 21 June 1919 he ordered the scuttling of the German fleet in Scapa Flow to prevent the UK from seizing the ships.
+Hans Hermann Ludwig von Reuter (9 February 1869 – 18 December 1943) was a German admiral who commanded the High Seas Fleet when it was interned at Scapa Flow in the Orkney Islands at the end of World War I. On 21 June 1919 he ordered the scuttling of the German fleet in Scapa Flow to prevent the UK from seizing the ships.

 Early life

 Reuter was born in Guben into a Prussian military family.
 His father, a colonel in the army, was killed in the Franco-Prussian War.
-In 1885, he became a cadet in the Imperial German Navy at the instigation of his mother.
+His mother was an unacknowledged illegitimate daughter of Ernst II of Saxe-Coburg and Gotha, making Reuter a second cousin to George V. In 1885, he became a cadet in the Imperial German Navy at the instigation of his mother.
 As a midshipman at the age of 17, he was promoted to Unterleutnant zur See in 1888.
 By 1910, he was a Kapitän zur See, commanding the armored cruiser SMS Yorck.

 World War I

 Two months after the outbreak of World War I, he was made captain of the battlecruiser SMS Derfflinger, which he also commanded during the Battle of Dogger Bank.
 In September 1915, he became commodore and commanding officer of the Fourth Scouting Group of five light cruisers (SMS Stuttgart, SMS Hamburg, SMS München, SMS Stettin, SMS Frauenlob), leading the group during the Battle of Jutland.
 Promoted to Konteradmiral in November 1916, he was placed in command of the Second Reconnaissance Group, a fleet of six light cruisers including his flagship SMS Königsberg.
 He commanded the group during the mine sweeping operation that led to the Second Battle of Heligoland Bight in November 1917.
 Faced with a surprise attack by a numerically superior force of British ships, he successfully withdrew his group under fire to the protection of the battleships SMS Kaiser and SMS Kaiserin.
 Reuter was appointed commander, Reconnaissance Forces and I Scouting Group in August 1918, succeeding Franz von Hipper.